Crowlingo/PyCrowlingo/README.md

 ## Rasa

 Crowlingo services can be very useful to create a polyglot chatbot using an existing one.
 The easiest way is to do it through [Rasa](https://github.com/RasaHQ/rasa).
-PyCrowlingo provide packages to easily integrate on Rasa.
+PyCrowlingo provides packages to easily integrate on Rasa.

 ### Installation